 4. Superior User Experience

 In a saturated app market, where every day tens of new apps are added to the marketplace, User Experience has emerged as the biggest distinctive feature.
-Wireframes and Flow Diagrams help the development team in finding the best way of using an app and thus facilitate building a superior user experience.
+Flowchart and Wireframe Diagrams help the development team in finding the best way of using an app and thus facilitate building a superior user experience.
 Both techniques offer developers to simulate how the user will access a function and how his/her screen will look.

 5. Minimal and Functional Design